Stories. Sounds. Knowledge.

 Yalinguth Story Gatherers

 Yalinguth trains and employs young Aboriginal and Torres Strait Islander story gatherers to interview, record, and edit stories from Elders, artists, and community.
-We have partnered with Charcoal Lane (Mission Australia) to work with their trainees in the story gathering process, and storytellers are also invited to nominate a family member to record their individual story.
+We partnered with Charcoal Lane (Mission Australia) to work with their trainees in the story gathering process, and storytellers are also invited to nominate a family member to record their individual story.

 This involves grandchildren interviewing grandparents, nieces and nephews interviewing aunties and uncles, and young people meeting and engaging in learning from respected Elders.
-The result exposes a collection of strong, powerful and inspiring stories told by community, for community.
+The result is a collection of strong, powerful and inspiring stories told by community, for community.

 Story Gatherers